 This sautéed Brussels sprouts recipe is my go-to quick and easy side dish.
 It cooks up in no time, and the sprouts are tender, flavorful, and golden brown.

 If you need a quick and easy side dish for any meal this season (Thanksgiving included!), these sautéed Brussels sprouts would be a great pick.
-They cook in a hot cast-iron skillet until they’re beautifully seared on one side, bright green on the other, and tender all the way through.
-I toss them with lemon juice, season to taste with salt and pepper, and…that’s it.
+They cook in a hot skillet until they’re beautifully seared on one side, bright green on the other, and tender all the way through.
+I toss them with lemon juice, season with salt and pepper to taste, and…that’s it.

 In just 10 minutes and with only 6 ingredients, these sautéed Brussels sprouts become crisp, flavorful, and perfectly browned.
 They’re so simple and so delicious.
 I can never resist sneaking a few straight out of the skillet.

 To make this recipe, you’ll need a pound of Brussels sprouts.
 Look for ones that are small-medium in size with green, tightly-closed leaves.

 Before you cook the Brussels sprouts, wash and trim them.

 - Place the sprouts in a colander and rinse them under cold water.